STEP Tools License Keys

 - The type of computer that you are requesting a key for (Windows,

-the "Request License Key" link on the Windows Start Menu.
+Solaris, Linux, etc.) The "Request License Key" tool on the Windows

 - Host Identifier (required)

-- This is the 8-digit hex string that identifies your computer.
+- This is the 8-digit hex number that identifies your computer.
+The

 - E-mail lists

 On Windows, license keys are kept in the registry.
-The key is sent as a ".stkey" email attachment.
-Save the file and double-click on it to load it into the registry.
-You can also run the ST-License Key Browser and select the Load Key File button.
-Use the ST-License Key Browser to list all keys installed on your machine.
-Save your key file in case you ever need to re-install.
+The key is sent as an email attachment in a file with the ".stkey" extension.
+Save the file and double-click to load into the registry.
+The ST-License Key Browser (440k) is in every STEP Tools product and lists installed keys.

-When using older products on 64bit Windows, use the following process to make sure that the key is entered in the 32bit view of the registry.
-This affects ST-Developer v12, ST-Viewer v5, and earlier versions.
+On 64bit Windows, older products (ST-Developer v12, ST-Viewer v5, and earlier) need the following process to make sure that the key is entered in the 32bit view of the registry.
 Run the ST-License Key Browser select Load Key File, and then choose the key file.
 The first time you do this, the program will fail, but Windows will apply compatibility settings.
 Restart the key browser and select Load Key File again.
 This time it will be entered into the correct place.